ericqu/LinearRegressionKit.jl/docs/src/ridge_regression_tutorial.md

 ### Ridge regression

-Ridge regression requires a parameter (k), while there are method to numerically suggest a k.
+Ridge regression requires a parameter (k), while there are methods to numerically identify k.
 It is also possible to trace the coefficients and VIFs values to let the analyst choose a k.
-Here we are going to trace for the k between 0. and 0.1 by increment of 0.0005.
+Here we are going to trace for the k between 0.0 and 0.1 by increment of 0.0005.
 We display only the results for the first 5 k.

 ```@example ridgeregression
 rdf, ps = ridge(f, df, 0.0:0.0005:0.1, traceplots=true)